Jagdgeschwader 52: Eastern Front

-During Operation Barbarossa, the unit operated on the southern and central sectors of the front.
+During German-Soviet air war 22 June 1941 and Operation Barbarossa, the unit operated on the southern and central sectors of the front.
 During 1941–1942, with the Luftwaffe constantly on the offensive against vast numbers of the ill-equipped and poorly trained Soviet Air Force, the experienced and well-equipped JG 52 fighter pilots claimed numerous aircraft shot down.

 By early 1942, JG 52 and JG 3 provided the fighter support along the southern sector of the Eastern Front.
 On 14 June 1942, based at an airfield at Grakowo, located approximately halfway between Kharkov and Kupiansk, Hauptmann Helmut Bennemann claimed JG 52s 2,000 aerial victory.

 The Caucasus and Stalingrad offensives

 In mid-July 1942, the Gruppen commenced re-equipment with the new Bf 109 G Gustav, and the wing continued covering the armoured spearhead offensive deep into the Caucasus.
 I. Gruppe by this time had become a highly mobile 'fire brigade' formation, sent at short notice to areas where fighter cover was quickly and urgently required.
 Shuttling between areas ranging from the Kerch Peninsula on the Black Sea to the Moscow Front, I./JG 52 was in constant action.

 Although JG 52 was not directly involved in the final stages of the Battle of Stalingrad, III./JG 52 was used during the push towards the Caucasian oil fields in the south during August–September 1942, and II./JG 52 supported the attempted break-through by the 4th Panzer Army in late 1942.
 During this time, the 4,000th victory mark was reached, on 10 December 1942.
 The first half of 1943 saw action centered around the Strait of Kerch and the Crimea.
 By mid March, II. and III.
 Gruppen had the task of protecting 17th Army's main line of retreat.
 On 20 April 1943, Hauptmann Günther Rall scored the Geschwader's 5,000th victory.